Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "And- Tora have lots of sidekicks!"

 "Rex-Rex and friends are not Tora's sidekicks!
 They are **real friends**, Umon!"
-Turning to him, he introduced, "Rex-Rex!
+Introduction time.
+"Rex-Rex!
 Meet Unclepon Umon!
 He did great research with Grampypon!
 He is great builder of ships!"

 "Hello!"
 Rex called out.